cloudfoundry-attic/eclipse-integration-cloudfoundry/README.md

   * Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](http://help.github.com/forking/).
   * Watch for upcoming articles on Cloud Foundry by [subscribing](http://blog.cloudfoundry.com/) to the Cloud Foundry blog.

-Before we accept a non-trivial patch or pull request we will need you to sign the [contributor's agreement](https://support.springsource.com/spring_eclipsecla_committer_signup).
-Signing the contributor's agreement does not grant anyone commit rights to the main repository, but it does mean that we can accept your contributions, and you will get an author credit if we do.
+Before we accept any patches or pull requests we will need you to sign our CLA Agreement: [individuals](http://www.cloudfoundry.org/individualcontribution.pdf) or [corporations](http://www.cloudfoundry.org/corpcontribution.pdf).
+Signing the contributor's agreement does not grant anyone commit rights to the main repository, but it does mean that we can accept your contributions only after being reviewed by the core team, and you will get an author credit if we do.
 Active contributors might be asked to join the core team, and given the ability to merge pull requests.